35percent/newblog/_posts/2021-08-05-former-council-leader-slides-through-the-revolving-doors.md

 ## Aylesbury estate redevelopment

 In 2014, Peter John signed off the sale of 2,759 council homes and 60 acres of land at the Aylesbury estate to Private Registered Provider Notting Hill Genesis.
-The deal required Notting Hill Genesis to provide 50% 'affordable housing' but failed to secure any of the 3,500 new homes as council homes.
+Whilst the deal required Notting Hill Genesis to provide 50% 'affordable housing' it failed to secure any of the 3,500 new homes as council homes.

 ![](/img/c8vumwwxcaeliyc.jpg)